-4. Summary of Community Participation Process and consultation process
+4. Summary of Citizen Participation Process and consultation process

-Summary from citizen participation section of plan.

-Since approval of the 1995 Consolidated Plan, the City of Tacoma has updated its Community Participation Plan four times, most recently in 2015.
+Since approval of the 1995 Consolidated Plan, the City of Tacoma has updated its Citizen Participation Plan four times, most recently in 2015.

 The first update encouraged greater citizen involvement in federal programs beyond CDBG, including HOME Investment Partnership Program and the Emergency Solutions Grant (ESG) Program.

-In December 1997, the City of Tacoma further amended its Community Participation Plan to improve the allocation process to affordable housing developers.
+In December 1997, the City of Tacoma further amended its Citizen Participation Plan to improve the allocation process to affordable housing developers.
 These improvements were made to permit the Tacoma Community Redevelopment Authority (TCRA) to make specific project selections in the area of housing development based on specific funding criteria.

 In 2013, the City Council further amended the Citizen Participation Plan to include a new section to facilitate the participation of residents with limited English proficiency and to update the ESG allocation process to meet current ESG regulatory requirements.

 In 2015, the City Council amended the plan to include specific language and new responsibilities for the TCRA to directly acquire property for redevelopment through its existing Affordable Housing Fund and newly created Economic Development Fund.

+In 2020, HUD reduced the public comment period for substantial amendments to the Annual Action Plan related to crisis relief.
+The City published notice of this amendment to the Citizen Participation Plan in the Tacoma News Tribune on April 27, 2020 to May 1, 2020.
+During that time, a draft of the Citizen Participation Plan was posted on the City's Housing Division webpage and public comment was accepted.
+On May 12, 2020, City Council adopted the Amendment.